SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Reina-Chang.md

 ### Interests

+dragonboat, outrigger canoeing, thrifting, playing wordhunt, exploring the city & eat delicious food, listen to music (rnb & kpop)

+### What to Expect From Me

 I hope my mentorship with my mentee will be like hanging out with a close friend.
 I want my mentee to be able to talk to me about anything their life and that our mentorship isn't strictly school related.
 And if they have any career interest they want to know more about i hope share my knowledge with them.

-### What to Expect From Me

-i'm an ambivert, big city type of girl.
-I like to take spontaneous trips exploring places i've never been to and trying new foods. i am very ambitious and i usually know what i want so if you need someone to tell you to make an impulse purchase i'm that person.

 ### How I Envision My Relationship With My Mentee(s)